Banu Hanifa: Umayyad and Abbasid eras

-13th Century Onwards
+13th century onwards

-In the 14th century, however, Ibn Batuta relating his visit to Hadjr, also states that most of its inhabitants are from Banu Hanifa, and even joins their emir, one Tufail ibn Ghanim, on a pilgrimage to Mecca.
+In the 14th century, however, Ibn Batuta relating his visit to Hadjr, also stated that most of its inhabitants are from Banu Hanifa, and even joined their emir, one Tufail ibn Ghanim, on a pilgrimage to Mecca.
 Little else is heard from Banu Hanifa thereafter, except that a number of clans in the region of Wadi Hanifa are given a Hanafite lineage by Jabr ibn Sayyar, the ruler of nearby Al-Qassab, in his short 17th-century manuscript on the genealogies of the people of Nejd.

+According to King Salman Al Saud of Saudi Arabia, Banu Hanifa had assimilated into its larger cousin tribe Anizah, socially and politically.
+Tribes merging and assimilating through alliances and intermarriage was a common phenomenon.